mattiasvillani/mattiasvillani/README.md

 ### Welcome to my little GitHub corner

 I am a Professor of Statistics at [Stockholm University](https://www.su.se) and [Linköping University](https://liu.se).
+I teach and do research in Bayesian statistics, often with a focus on prediction and computational aspects.

 <!--
 **mattiasvillani/mattiasvillani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.